Sawai Gandharva

 Sawai Gandharva is best known for popularizing the stylings of the Kirana Gharana through his accomplished disciples, including Pt.
 Bhimsen Joshi, Dr. Gangubai Hangal, Firoz Dastur, and Basavaraj Rajguru.

 Early life and background

-Ramchandra Kundgolkar was born into a Marathi-speaking Deshastha Brahmin family on 19 January 1886, in Kundgol, 19 km from Dharwad, present-day Karnataka, he grew to be known as Rambhau.
+Ramchandra Kundgolkar was born into a Deshastha Brahmin family on 19 January 1886, in Kundgol, 19 km from Dharwad, present-day Karnataka, he grew to be known as Rambhau.
 His father, Ganesh Saunshi, was a local clerk employed by Ranganagowda Nadiger, a landlord.
 Early on, Rambhau did not show interest in academics but progressed in school through the admiration his teachers had for how "sweetly" he sang poems.
 Later, he was admitted to Lamington High School in Hubli which he would travel to everyday by train.
 Rambhau's father found it increasingly difficult to fund his son's education and eventually his schooling stopped.

 Initiation into music

 After discontinuing his education, Rambhau's father put him under the tutelage of Balwantrao Kolhatkar who found himself in Kundgol.
 From Kolhatkar, Rambhau learned 75 Dhrupad compositions, 25 Tarana compositions, a hundred other compositions and also mastered a few Taals.
 Kolhatkar died in 1898, leaving Rambhau's tutelage incomplete and without guidance.